stickies/stickies.github.com/_drafts/rails-form-enhancement-with-angular-part-two.markdown

 In this and the next few articles we will expand on that to include building nested form fields for has many models, validating the form and handling state for the form.

-* We need to validate on the server and on the client so we will implement an active model based solution for the rails backend and an angular based solution for the front end.building a nested model for has many models.
+* We need to validate on the server and on the client so we will implement an active model based solution for the rails backend and an angular based solution for the front end.

 ### A nested model
 First, lets create our nested model case: